 Step 2: Pick an upper-body exercise.

 The trick with circuit training is to use whatever you have handy.
-If you're at the gym, you have a wide range of options, but all you really need is your body.
-You can choose a different upper-body move each time through the circuit or simply repeat the same exercise every time if you want to keep things simple.
+If you're at the gym, you have a wide range of options—but all you really need is your body.
+(Here's a bodyweight circuit workout you can steal.)
+You can choose a different upper-body move each round or simply repeat the same exercise every time if you want to keep things simple.

 Step 3: Pick a lower-body exercise.

 Just like you did with the upper body, choose exercises that will work each part of your lower body.
-You can change up the moves each time through the circuit or keep them the same.
+You can change up the moves each round or keep them the same.